 - Keep your eyes shut and breathe deeply through your nose for up to five minutes.

-- If you feel that the treatment is too intense, raise the towel to bring cooler air in.
-Breathe through your mouth a couple of times and then resume the treatment.
-Should you at any time feel uncomfortable, discontinue the treatment.
+- If you feel that the steam is too intense, raise the towel to bring cooler air in.
+Breathe through your mouth a couple of times and then resume the steam.
+Should you at any time feel uncomfortable, discontinue the cough steam.

 - Do this as often as needed but no more than every hour.